scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 david
 ```

-A great thing about the functional methods on the collections classes is that you can chain them together to solve problems.
+A great thing about the functional methods on the collections is that you can chain them together to solve problems.
 For example, this is one way to print the first three elements from `oneToTen`:

 ```scala
 oneToTen.filter(_ < 4).foreach(println)